Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 This section describes the use case of file/message transmission as well as provides configuration examples.

 The usage of both message and buffer modes ({{data-transmission-modes}}) is possible in this case.
-For both modes, Timestamp-Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop (TLPKTDROP) ({{too-late-packet-drop}}) mechanisms should be turned off while congestion control should be set to file transfer congestion control (FileCC) ({{fileCC}).
+For both modes, Timestamp-Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop (TLPKTDROP) ({{too-late-packet-drop}}) mechanisms must be turned off while congestion control should be set to file transfer congestion control (FileCC) ({{fileCC}).

-When TSBPD is disabled, each packet gets the timestamp when being sent by the SRT sender.
-A packet being sent for the first time and corresponding retransmitted packets (if the original packet has been lost during transmission) will have different timestamps.
+When TSBPD is disabled, each packet gets the timestamp at the time it is sent by the SRT sender.
+A packet being sent for the first time will have different timestamp than a corresponding retransmitted packet.
 In contrast to the live streaming case, the timing of packets' delivery, when sending files, is not critical.
 The most important thing is data integrity.
 Therefore TLPKTDROP mechanism must be disabled in this case.
 No data is allowed to be dropped, because this will result in corrupted files with missing data.
 The retransmission of missing packets has to happen until the packets are finally acknowledged by the SRT receiver.

 The file transfer congestion control (FileCC) will take care of using the available link bandwidth for maximum transfer speed.

 ### File Transmission in Buffer Mode {#file-transmission-use-case-buffer}

 The original UDT protocol {{GHG04b}} used buffer mode ({{transmission-mode-buffer}}) to send files and the same is possible in SRT.
 The mode was designed to transmit one file per connection.
-So, for a single file one socket is opened, the file is being transmitted and then the socket is closed.
-This procedure repeats for each single file to follow, as the receiver cannot distinguish between two files.
+For a single file transmission, a socket is opened, a file is transmitted and then the socket is closed.
+This procedure is repeated for each single file to follow as the receiver cannot distinguish between two files in a continuous data stream.

 The buffer mode is not suitable for the transmission of many small files since for every file a new connection has to be established.
-To initiate a new connection, at least two round-trip times (RTTs) for the handshake exchange are required.
+To initiate a new connection, at least two round-trip times (RTTs) for the handshake exchange are required ({{handshake-messages}}).

 It is also important to note that the SRT protocol does not add any information to the data being transmitted.
-The file name, for example, has to be declared separately by the application, e.g., in a form of Stream ID Extension Message ({{sec-hsext-streamid}}).
+The file name or any auxiliary information can be declared separately by the sending application, e.g., in a form of Stream ID Extension Message ({{sec-hsext-streamid}}).

 ### File Transmission in Message Mode

-If the message mode ({{transmission-mode-msg}}) is used for the file transmission, the application should split the file into messages.
-The size of an individual message plays an important role on the receiving side since the size of the receiver buffer should be large enough to store a single message.
+If the message mode ({{transmission-mode-msg}}) is used for the file transmission, the application should either segment the file into several messages, or use one message per file.
+The size of an individual message plays an important role on the receiving side since the size of the receiver buffer should be large enough to store at least a single message entirely.

-As described in {{file-transmission-use-case-buffer}} above, in the case of file transfer in message mode the file name should be specified by the application.
-This could be done, e.g., by means of setting the file name in the very first message of a message sequence.
+In the case of file transfer in message mode, the file name, segmentation rules or any auxiliary information can be specified separately by both sending and receiving applications.
+The SRT protocol does not provide the exact way to do it.
+This could be done, e.g., by means of setting the file name, etc., in the very first message of a message sequence followed by the file itself.

-When designing an application for SRT file transfer, it is also important to be aware of the order of delivery of the received messages.
+When designing an application for SRT file transfer, it is also important to be aware of the delivery order of the received messages.
 This can be set by the Order Flag as described in {{data-pkt}}.

 # Security Considerations